Caffeine in Hojicha

 The low caffeine content of hojicha is often attributed to the roasting process which reaches 200°C, as caffeine sublimes near its 178°C boiling point.
 But even before hojicha is roasted in high temperatures, the determining factor of caffeine levels can be traced back to the type of tea leaves used.
 Hojicha made from younger sencha harvest leaves has slightly more caffeine than hojicha made from mature bancha harvest leaves.
 While hojicha made from kukicha (twig tea) has the lowest amount of caffeine.

 A standard serving size of one cup of hojicha (250 ml) contains about 7.7 mg of caffeine.
-As hojicha has virtually no caffeine, it doesn’t cause the anxiety and jitteriness that coffee drinkers experience.
+As hojicha is low in caffeine, it doesn’t cause the anxiety and jitteriness that coffee drinkers experience.
 Furthermore, hojicha calms the body with help from its L-Theanine and pyrazines.

 More alarming is that drinks containing high caffeine are also associated with increased blood pressure and risk of heart disease.
 Those seeking to protect their heart and improve their health can benefit from drinking hojicha.